skinny85/eol-blog/src/articles/2021/graal-truffle-tutorial-part-4-parsing-and-the-trufflelanguage-class.md

 which I consider an anti-pattern.

-I won't be focusing too much in these posts on the parsing aspect of implementing a new language, or the details of using ANTLR, as both of those are deep topics, each worthy of its own article series.
+I won't be focusing too much in these posts on the parsing aspect of implementing a new language, nor on the details of using ANTLR, as both of those are deep topics, each worthy of its own article series.
 Feel free to use my code as the jumping-off point when implementing your own language,